Canmore, Ghost River Valley, Kananaskis, Banff and Yoho National Park, Canada

 Detail and Logistics

-Meet in Banff or Canmore, Alberta around 8am (or earlier) depending on the climb organised.
+Meet in Banff, Canmore, Lake Louise, Alberta or Fields, Golden or Revelstoke BC around 8am (or earlier) depending on the climb organised.
 If you require rental gear you can arrange for a pick up at our office in Canmore the previous day.
 We gladly assist you in arranging lodging and airport transfers from and to Calgary International (1.25 hrs).

 Climate, Weather, Temperatures